 Crystal Light

 The Crystal Light at $899 is Pimax’s entry into the more accessible end of premium VR.
 It doesn’t have the interchangeable engines, but the core display quality is still well above the Quest 3.
-Sim It Studios compared them directly and the conclusion was straightforward: “The Crystal Light is fantastic as a sim racing headset.”
-Distance clarity, text readability on dashboards, and the overall experience with dark scenes were all better than what Meta offers.
+Sim It Studios ran a direct comparison and called it straightforwardly: “The Crystal Light is fantastic as a sim racing headset.”
+Dashboard text, distant apex markers, dark scene handling – all noticeably better than what the Quest 3 delivers.

 It’s still not as easy to live with as a Quest 3 – the setup is more involved, the software requires more patience, and you’re tethered to your PC.
 But for dedicated sim racing where the headset stays on your rig, that trade-off makes sense.
 SimRacing Arnout put 100+ hours into his Crystal Light and said simply: “These headsets, they just perform for me.”